 Dario Robleto, the 2016 Texas State Visual Artist - 3-D, is a native of San Antonio.
 His sculptures, prints and installations combine esoteric materials and processes to explore forgotten corners of history, art and science.
 He received his BFA from the University of Texas at San Antonio.
 Robleto has had over 30 solo exhibitions since 1997 and has had works included in many prestigious group shows and collections.
 His work has been seen most recently in solo exhibitions at the Menil Collection, Houston and the Baltimore Museum of Art.
 He has received numerous awards, including the 2007 Joan Mitchell Foundation Grant, the 2009 USA Rasmuson Fellowship, and the 2011 Smithsonian Artist Research Fellowship.
 He is currently an Artist Research Fellow at Rice University in Houston, where he lives and works.

 R.J.
-Vandygriff is an award-winning singer, songwriter, poet, playwright, actor, and a real Texas cowboy.
-In 2004 he received the Will Rogers award for excellence, in 2012 the Wrangler Award from the National Cowboy & Western Heritage Museum, and in 2013 the "Cowboy Keeper" Award from National Day of the Cowboy and in 2014 he was a CMA Texas Hall of Fame inductee.
+Vandygriff is an award-winning singer, songwriter, poet, playwright, actor, and Texas cowboy.
+In 2004 he received the Will Rogers award for excellence, in 2012 the Wrangler Award from the National Cowboy & Western Heritage Museum, in 2013 the "Cowboy Keeper" Award from National Day of the Cowboy and in 2014 he was a CMA Texas Hall of Fame inductee.
 R.J. had a small recurring role as "Ranger Mike" in the hit CBS series "Walker, Texas Ranger," and has appeared in numerous regional and national commercials.
 As a singer, he has shared the stage with the biggest names in country music, pop, and rock n' roll.
-"The Cowboy Ain't Dead Yet!" is a one-man musical comedy about the most fascinating character to ever ride across the pages of history: the American Cowboy.
+"The Cowboy Ain't Dead Yet!" is a one-man musical comedy about the most fascinating character to ever ride across the pages of history: the American cowboy.
 Joe Texas tells the story of the cowboy from the 1860s to today through songs, poems, and stories.
-One of the most successful one-man musicals ever, the show has begun its 26th year of touring-- truly a Texas original.
-R.J. also offers a Cowboy Concert program, a concert/lecture on the life of the cowboy as well as workshops on songwriting, playwriting or cowboy history.
+One of the most successful one-man musicals ever, the show has begun its 27th year of touring-- truly a Texas original.
+R.J. also offers a cowboy concert program, a concert/lecture on the life of the cowboy as well as workshops on songwriting, playwriting or cowboy history.
 Photo by Deb Vandygriff.

 PO Box 85